Ultimate Guide to Nose Shape: Bridge, Tip, and Nostrils

 Rhinoplasty Rhinoplasty is one of the most popular cosmetic surgical procedures, according to the American Society of Plastic Surgeons.
 Whether called a "nose job" or "nose reshaping," the surgery isn't always just about aesthetics.
 Instead, rhinoplasty can help correct deviated septums and other structural problems that have hampered proper breathing in patients.

-Dermal Fillers Prior to making the leap into rhinoplasty, certain individuals may choose to visit a plastic surgeon or medical office for dermal filler injections to alter the appearance of their nose.
-The "injection nose job" features dermal fillers that are injected into the bridge of the nose in order to provide a more even or aesthetically-pleasing shape.
+Dermal Fillers Before leaping into rhinoplasty, certain individuals may choose to visit a plastic surgeon or medical office for dermal filler injections to alter the appearance of their nose.
+The "injection nose job" features dermal fillers that are injected into the bridge of the nose to provide a more even or aesthetically-pleasing shape.

-While the "dermal filler nose job" is a quick and easy way to change the shape of the nose without undergoing the initial expense of rhinoplasty surgery, it is also temporary and not as dramatic of a result when compared to the big changes that rhinoplasty can provide.
+While the "dermal filler nose job" is a quick and easy way to change the shape of the nose without undergoing the initial expense of rhinoplasty surgery, it is also temporary and not as dramatic as the result when compared to the big changes that rhinoplasty can provide.
 Fillers require continual upkeep and follow-up injections over time.

 Dangerous and Ineffective Myths About Changing Your Nose